The ins and outs of fulfilling t-shirt orders through a third party company.

 Other options include hiring out and finding a freelance designer to make the graphics for you.
 I haven’t seen much success in doing this for when I needed help.
 Designers are expensive and not very good sometimes.
 But if you go this route, make sure to find a really good designer because once again, this can make or break your business.
 I have used UpWork or Freelancer to outsource work such as this but if you know of a designer I’d definitely recommend this route over Upwork or Freelancer.
 I have found that the designs in my business are much more important to do myself than hire out.

 You can also purchase your designs through sites like Etsy.
 If you follow me, you might have started following me through the designs I sell on Etsy and you probably already know this is how I got started with online business.
-If you buy your designs online, just be sure to buy from a seller who includes unlimited commercial licensing with their designs.
+If you buy your designs online, be sure to buy from a seller who includes unlimited commercial licensing with their designs.
 You don’t want the designer to limit how much you are able to sell using their designs.
 That’s why I have no limits to the designs I sell.
-I have always figured, what’s the point in limiting the use of my designs when this is the whole reason to why I create them, is for businesses.
-Anyways, other than no digital sales in any way shape or form my customers can use my designs on however many physical products they sell (shirts, mugs, decor, etc.) there are no limitations.
-Purchasers can even edit my designs and sell them on physical products.
-Again, while editing digitally and selling digitally is not allowed.
-I feel this is just the way of the business so why limit.
+I have always figured there is no point in limiting the use of my designs when businesses are the whole reason for me to create them.
+Other than no digital sales in any way shape or form, my customers can use my designs on however many physical products they sell (shirts, mugs, decor, etc.) there are no limitations.
+Purchasers can even edit my designs and sell them on physical products, though editing digitally and selling digitally is not allowed.
+I feel this is just the way of the business, so why limit?
 Should you take my designer SVG course you learn how to create cut file designs from scratch, how to edit and manipulate images you own, and how to set these up to work correctly in any cutting program.
 Adobe Illustrator is a graphic design software that speeds up your design time and enables you to create ANYTHING.
 You would never ever need to purchase designs unless you wanted to.
 It’s that amazing peeps.
 The sky is the limit!
 Which is exactly why I use this amazing program to design and then sell my own.

 Why I chose Etsy...